Chemistry MS

 Course Requirements

-The course requirements for both thesis and non-thesis options are one complete sequence in the major area of interest; one of the sequence courses from each of analytical, organic, polymer, and inorganic chemistry; and two courses in physical chemistry.
+The course requirements for both thesis and non-thesis options are one complete sequence in the major area of interest; three additional graduate lecture courses, which cover two different chemistry areas outside the major area.
 The remaining credits may be chosen from graduate courses within the department or from other departments offering courses related to the student’s major areas.

 Program Requirements